 Enter the service you are proposing to provide.
 These are the services which are currently approved in the park:

-[Note: Each park will list the commercial services currently approved at their park and include those same commercial services in “Attachment B”.]
+Please see Attachment B for a list of currently authorized commercial services.
+Please note that not all authorized services are available in all locations within the national seashore.
+The list in Attachment B is a comprehensive list of those activities currently permitted with the park.

+If the service you are proposing to provide is not a currently approved service listed above, contact the park CUA office at the e-mail address in the header above.

 If the service you are proposing to provide is not a currently approved service listed above, contact the park CUA office at the number above.

 Respond “No” or list other parks where you will be providing this service.